For Building New One & Two Family Dwellings, Additions, and Accessory Structures, and Altering/Renovating Existing Structures

 - Expectations and specific requirements for each type of inspection.

-A copy of the 2009 International Residential Code can be obtained from:
+A copy of the current Virginia Residential Code can be obtained from the ICC website store:

 General Requirements & Policies